This publication has been modified in part to reflect certain provisions of the Consolidated Appropriations Act, 2021.

 - Credit unions regulated by the National Credit Union Administration

-The provisions in Section 4014 apply during the period beginning March 27, 2020, to the earlier of the date when the president terminates the COVID-19 national emergency or Dec.
-31, 2020.
+The provisions in Section 4014 apply during the period beginning March 27, 2020 to the earlier of (1) the first day of an eligible financial institution’s fiscal year that begins after the date when the COVID-19 national emergency is terminated, or (2) Jan.
+1, 2022 (as amended by the CAA).

-For in-depth coverage of the pandemic’s impact, visit Grant Thornton’s COVID-19 Resource Center
+For in-depth coverage of the economic impact of COVID-19, visit Grant Thornton’s COVID-19 Resource Center.

 Accounting Principles Group